Real-Skill/javascript-tasks/README.md

 Create three grunt tasks responsible for validate files with JSHint, run unit tests and inject bower plugins directly into the `index.html` file.

+At the beginning application is in not working state.

 ## Goals

 After installing appropriate grunt plugins (**make sure to save installed dependencies in `package.json`!**), configure `Grunt.js` file and create three tasks:

+* **wiredep** task:

+    * should inject bower dependencies directly into the `index.html` file,
+    * for the `bootstrap` component inject only the CSS part

 * **jshint** task: